aurorascharff/redwoodsdk-demo/README.md

-# Standard RedwoodSDK Starter
+# RedwoodSDK v1 Demo

+A demo application for RedwoodSDK v1 featuring real-time updates and React View Transitions, using Tailwind CSS and Prisma.

-This "standard starter" is the recommended implementation for RedwoodSDK.
+Based on the "standard starter," the recommended implementation for RedwoodSDK is.
 You get a Typescript project with:

 - Vite
 - database (Prisma via D1)